programmfabrik/apitest/README.md

 ### `order_matters`

-This commands defines that the order in an array should be checked.
+This command defines that the order in an array should be checked.

 `order_matters` is available **only for arrays**

-E.g. the following response would **fail**  as the order in the actual response is wrong
+E.g. the following response would **fail** as the order in the actual response is wrong:

-#### expected response defined with order_matters
+#### expected response defined with `order_matters`

 ```yaml
 {